odama626/dawei/README.md

   - since all set values accept async functions the entire store is promise based and is eventually consistent. chaining on resolve will guarentee that all of the changes made to the store will have settled.

 ### Changelog

+Version 0.15.0
+feature: basic inferred types on get based on intial store creation
+chore: switched to using pnpm for development

 Version 0.11.0

 chainMerge was rewritten to better handle pathing into arrays and now treats all numeric values in paths as array indexes